Mostly Sunny With a High Near 82

 Today

+Isolated showers and thunderstorms between 4pm and 5pm.
 Mostly sunny, with a high near 82.
-Breezy, with a west wind 6 to 11 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 29 mph.
+Breezy, with a west southwest wind 5 to 10 mph increasing to 12 to 17 mph in the afternoon.
+Winds could gust as high as 26 mph.
+Chance of precipitation is 20%.

 Tonight